Administrative Sciences

 MET AD 715

-Considers how to improve business problem solving and managerial decision-making through the use of quantitative and qualitative decision-making tools and techniques.
-Provides an overview of how decisions are made to solve management problems in the business environment.
-Introduces the fundamental concepts and methodologies of the decision-making process, problem-solving, decision analysis, data collection, probability distribution, evaluation, and prediction methods.
-Students learn how to apply different quantitative and qualitative analytical tools commonly used in business to provide a depth of understanding and support to various decision-making activities within each subject area of management.
-Through the use of case studies of decisions made by managers in various production and service industries and a business simulation package specifically prepared for this course, the scope and breadth of decision-making in business are described.
+The purpose of this course is to help improve business problem solving and managerial decision-making through the use of quantitative and qualitative decision-making tools and techniques.
+This course will provide the student with an overview of how decisions are made to solve management problems in the business environment.
+It introduces the fundamental concepts and methodologies of the decision-making process, problem-solving, decision analysis, data collection, probability distribution, evaluation, and prediction methods.
+Students will learn how to apply different quantitative and qualitative analytical tools commonly used in business to provide a depth of understanding and support to various decision-making activities within each subject area of management.
+Through the use of case studies of decisions made by managers in various production and service industries and a business simulation package specifically prepared for this course, the scope and breadth of decision-making in business will be described.
 4 cr.
 Tuition: $4020

 Summer 2 (June 29-August 7)